hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - J. G. Kirkwood and H. A. Bethe, 1942:  *The Pressure Wave Produced by an Underwater Explosion I*.
 Office of Scientific Research and Development, Technical Report No. 588.

 - H. K. Kuiken, 1996:  *The Centenary of a Paper on Slow Viscous Flow by the Physicist H. A. Lorentz*.
 Kluwer.

+- T. D. Lee, 1950:  Note on the coefficient of eddy viscosity in isotropic turbulence.  *Physical Review*, 77:  842-843.

+- T. D. Lee, 1951:  Difference in turbulence in a two-dimensional fluid and in a three-dimensional fluid.  *Journal of Applied Physics*, 22:  524.

 - T. D. Lee, 1952:  On some statistical properties of hydrodynamical and magnetohydrodynamical fields. *Quart.
 J. Appl.
 Math.*, 10, 69-74.